Want the perfect workout program?Take Quiz

 Dumbbell set for women who want to get tone:

 3-10lbs (1-5kg) is perfect for a mix of building lean muscle and losing fat.
 Get a 20lb (9kg or 10kg) too if you want to go a little heavier for some leg-based compound movements.
 Cap has proper rubber hex dumbbells from 3+ pounds.

-First, it should be noted that we didn’t recommend adjustable dumbbells for a reason.
 We much prefer using fixed dumbbells because they are more durable and they have flat ends rather than the handle sticking out on both sides.
 The latter point is important for many exercises because the protruding handle gets in the way.
+However, adjustable dumbbells have their merits like saving space in your home gym.
+If you're interested in using adjustable dumbbells check out our post that reviews the Best Adjustable Dumbbells on the market.

 To us, fixed dumbbells are more convenient and way more versatile.
 Adjustable dumbbells are ok if your goal is simply to lose weight, as you won’t need to drop them down since they are light and you’ll be able to throw them up without placing them on your knees (for example if you do chest press or shoulder press).

 Now, in terms of quality for fixed dumbbells, always go for dumbbells that have rubber or urethane encased bells.
 These are the most durable and long lasting.
 You won’t have to worry about rust or them breaking.

 Let's say your dumbbells are starting to feel light, but you don't want to buy more...there are ways you can make things more difficult.